Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Performance Evaluation

 \subsubsection{Sensitivity to Contraction Type}

 We first examine the performance of the irrep alignment algorithm for generic contractions (Eq.~\ref{eq:ctr}) with equal dimensions $N$ and $G$ for each mode, but different ($s$, $t$, $v$).
 Figure~\ref{fig:generic_contractions} shows the speed-up in execution time obtained by Symtensor relative to the manual loop implementation.
 The contractions are constructed by fixing $G=4$ and modifying $N$ to attain a fixed total of $80\times 10^9$ floating-point operations.
 All contractions are performed on both a single thread and 64 threads of a single KNL node and timings are compared in those respective configurations.
 The irrep alignment algorithm achieves better parallel scalability than block-wise contraction and can also be faster sequentially.
 However, we also observe that in cases when one tensor is larger than others (when $s,t,v$ are unequal) the irrep alignment approach can incur overhead relative to the manual loop implementation.
-Overhead can largely be attributed to the cost of transformations between reducible representations, which are done as dense tensor contractions.
-An alternative transformation mechanism that forgoes this factor of $O(G)$ overhead would likely reduce sequential efficiency for these cases, but the use of dense tensor contractions permits use of existing optimized kernels and easy parallelizability.
+Overhead can largely be attributed to the cost of transformations between reduced representations, which are done as dense tensor contractions with the generalized Kronecker delta tensors.
+An alternative transformation mechanism that utilizes the structure of the delta tensors would forgo this factor of $O(G)$ overhead, but the use of dense tensor contractions permits use of existing optimized kernels and easy parallelizability.